 Arguments revolved around the operational concept, especially for the Egyptian front, with the range of opinions representing two basic schools of thought: the static defense school versus the mobile defense school.
-Furthermore, each approach came in several different flavors.
 Those favoring a static defense on the Egyptian front, first and foremost Maj.
 Gen. Gavish and Maj.
-Gen. Eden, felt that the defensive battle should be conducted already on the bank of the Suez Canal.
-The function of the proposed 30 strongpoints was to identify the places from where the Egyptian forces were liable to launch their crossing and alert the tank troops to embark immediately on an attack to push the Egyptians back over the canal.
-The defense, then, was based on a counteroffensive rather than on a fixed placement at pre-selected positions and firing at the approaching enemy until it was stopped in its tracks.
+Gen. Eden, felt that the defensive battle should be conducted along the Suez Canal, creating 30 strongpoints to identify points from which the Egyptian forces were liable to launch their crossing and alert the tank troops to embark immediately on an attack.
+This defense was based on a counteroffensive rather than on a fixed placement at pre-selected positions and firing at the approaching enemy until it was stopped in its tracks.

-By contrast, those championing a mobile defense in the south, led by Maj.
+Those championing a mobile defense in the south, led by Maj.
 Gen. Israel Tal and Maj.
-Gen. Ariel Sharon, who also opposed to the construction of the strongpoints during the War of Attrition, felt that it was better to allow the Egyptians to cross the canal and to lie in wait for them as they tried to move deeper into Sinai.
+Gen. Ariel Sharon, who had also opposed constructing strongpoints during the War of Attrition, preferred allowing the Egyptians to cross the canal and to wait for them as they tried to move deeper into Sinai.
 Warfare dozens of kilometers from the Suez Canal and west of the mountain passes would be more mobile.
-In 1969, Ariel Sharon, a proponent of the mobile defense school of thought, was appointed the new commander of the Southern Command and he pushed for changing the plans on the basis of his understanding.
+In 1969, Sharon was appointed the new commander of the Southern Command and he pushed for his plans.

-The first round of arguments between the two viewpoints ended when Chief of Staff Haim Bar-Lev made his decision: while from a purely military standpoint, a mobile defense was preferable, politically, it was not in line with the government’s insistence on denying the enemy any success.
-Not because a static defense could necessarily keep the Egyptians from crossing the canal and seizing enclaves on the Israeli side, but because this achievement could be reversed within days, whereas pushing the Egyptians back to their territory with a mobile defense would take two weeks or so.
-Bar-Lev claimed that Israel’s experience showed that the superpowers might impose a ceasefire within days; therefore, were a mobile defense plan followed, the Egyptians would end up holding newly conquered territory and the IDF would have failed in its mission.
+The first round of arguments between the two viewpoints ended when Chief of Staff Haim Bar-Lev made his decision: while from a purely military standpoint, a mobile defense was preferable, politically, it did not reflect the government’s insistence on denying the enemy any success.
+Pushing the Egyptians back to their territory with a mobile defense would take two weeks or so, whereas any Egyptian achievements against a static defense could be quickly reversed within days.
+Bar-Lev claimed that Israel’s experience showed that the superpowers might impose a ceasefire within days; therefore, under a mobile defense plan, the Egyptians would gain conquered territory and the IDF would have failed in its mission.

 On January 1, 1972, David Elazar (Dado) replaced Bar-Lev as Chief of Staff.
-Elazar was of two minds.
-On the one hand, like his predecessor, he appreciated the advantages of a mobile defense, , but in the end, the political argument was decisive and he, too endorsed the plans based on a rigid defense integrated with mobile troops.
-Nonetheless, he authorized amendments to the plan suggested by Sharon to reduce the number of active strongpoints to 10 or so.
-Sharon’s argued that the strongpoints should be abandoned the minute war starts; Elazar agreed in part, saying it depended on the situation.
-Debates continued in a desultory fashion, so that the final plans were presented and again approved during the Blue-and-White state of alert for reservists in late April and early May of 1973.
-At that time, in response to intelligence alerts, the IDF called up IDF reserve units and made organizational changes and equipment upgrades to improve its state of readiness.
+While he appreciated the advantages of a mobile defense, due to political considerations, he ultimately endorsed plans based on a static defense integrated with mobile troops.
+Nonetheless, arguments continued over the number of strongpoints, so that the final plans were presented and again approved in late April and early May of 1973, during the Blue-and-White state of alert for reservists, when, following intelligence alerts, the IDF called up IDF reserve units and made organizational changes and equipment upgrades to improve its state of readiness.